 “The case team found no evidence that led us to believe that Rebecca Zahau died at the hands of another,” Sheriff Bill Gore told reporters on Friday.

-The case has remained in the spotlight, and skepticism about the initial investigation grew after a jury found Zahau's boyfriend, pharmaceutical executive Adam Shacknai, liable for the death and awarded more than $5 million to Zahau's mother.
+The case has remained in the spotlight, and skepticism about the initial investigation grew after a jury found Adam Shacknai, the brother of Zahau's boyfriend, pharmaceutical executive Jonah Shacknai, liable for the death and awarded more than $5 million to Zahau's mother.